Retraining Clients When You’ve Taught Them to Abuse You (aka Preventing Costly Schedule Disruptions)

 3. Provide reminders.
 Early and often.

-Customers appreciate your reminder postcards, phone calls, and emails.
+Customers appreciate reminder phone calls, and emails.
 They show you care and they emphasize that you’re serious about timing and readiness.

 This can be done by your admin team on a systematic schedule: a week before fieldwork, two weeks before, 30 days before, 60 days before, etc.

 “How’s your PBC list coming along?”
 “Do you have any questions for us?”
-“Don’t forget, we’ll be there Monday the 23rd.”
+“Don’t forget… we’ll be there Monday the 23rd.”
 “Call us right away if you have any concerns about being ready two weeks from tomorrow.
-Now’s the time to let us know!”
+Now’s the time to let us know if there are any issues with having your stuff ready.”

 4. Show you’re serious.